Explained: What is an Uninterruptible Power Supply?

 • Improper Installation: Incorrect setup can result in inefficiencies and may compromise safety features.

-• Cost: High-quality UPS systems can be expensive, and the cost of replacement batteries adds up.
+• Cost: High-quality UPS systems and replacement batteries can be expensive.

 • Noise: Some UPS systems generate noise, which can be a distraction in quiet environments.